rhystmorgan/rhystmorgan/README.md

 - 👋 Hi, I’m Rhys @StoicPool on X
 - 🔗 Smart Contract Developer
 - 👀 Interested in Mobile Blockchain UX
-- 💞️ I’m looking to collaborate on DAOs and other Blockchain Projets
+- 💞️ I’m looking to collaborate on DAOs and other Blockchain Projects

 Some of my projects: